 •it arises from a debt which was paid within three months of falling due; or

-•it arises from a Possession Order which has been revoked on an application for review.
+•it arises from a possession order that has been revoked on an application for review.

 A person may apply to VCAT for an order removing or amending a listing on the following grounds: